bsc-s2/lua-acid/doc/acid/dbagent.md

 #####   param.extra.nlimit

-Set number of rows to fetch.
+Set limit of the number of rows that will be affected or fetched.

 #####   param.extra.order_by

-Used to sort the records in result set.
-You can order result by several fields, you can also specify 'ASC' or 'DESC' for each field.
-Such as 'user_age DESC, user_name ASC' means first sort in descending order by field 'user_age', then sort in ascending order by 'user_name'.
+A lua table used to specify a list of fields to order by, each list element contains two elements, field name and order type('ASC' or 'DESC').
+Optional.
+It is used to produce SQL ORDER BY clause.

 #####   param.extra.group_by

-Used to group the results by one column, and return the count of each group.
+Used to specify the name of field to group by.

 #####   param.extra.group_by_asc

-If is not `nil`, then sort count in ascending order.
+If is not `nil`, then sort rows in ascending order.

 #####   param.extra.group_by_desc

-If is not `nil`, then sort count in descending order.
+If is not `nil`, then sort rows in descending order.

 ####   rw